 Urban Community Farm Feeds Low-income Families and Creates Jobs

 Located in the South Park neighborhood of Seattle, Marra Farm is a model urban community farm.
 The farm grows organic produce to feed low-income families, provide food for South Park Elementary after-school programs, distribute to a senior citizen lunch program and sell at the University District Farmers Market through an employment program for at-risk youth.

 The One Night Count of people who are homeless in King County takes place every year at the end of January.

 Hungry in Washington

-Hungry in Washington presents national data from the USDA 2007 survey, including food insecurity prevalence for Washington and the state’s ranking for food insecurity.
+Hungry in Washington presents national data from the most recent USDA report on food insecurity and hunger in America, including food insecurity and hunger prevalence for Washington and the state’s ranking for food insecurity.

 Hunger in America 2014